 I’m a bit of a skeptic when it comes to super realistic-looking bass fishing baits.
-But for some reason, I’m all for baits that really don’t look like anything at all that’s found in nature.
+But for some reason, I’m all for bass lures that really don’t look like anything at all that’s found in nature.
 For instance, when’s the last time you saw a baitfish that actually looked like a buzzbait or a spinnerbait with their wires, blades, skirts and exposed hooks?
 But I’ll throw those baits all day long and then turn my nose up at something that looks just like the real thing.

 I think a lot of times it comes down to the hard, cold fact that those baits that don’t really look like anything are good producers; they get bit.
 On the other hand, some of the super-realistic baits I’ve tried over the years don’t produce.
 They either won’t run right or for whatever reason, even in spite of their super-realistic design, the bass just don’t bite them.